-Since there was high consensus among experts that the 13 items included in the reporting standards should be reported for all organisational case studies, these items tend towards the generic rather than the specific.
-In fact, rather than being exclusive to organisational case studies, several of the items reflect good practice for the reporting of research more generally, and are similar to items on reporting standards for other research designs.12-21 This raised a concern that the reporting standards may be so generic as to be of little value for the intended aim of improving the consistency and rigour in terms of reporting of organisational case study research.
-However, applying the standards to both exemplar and example case studies suggested that (a) there are published organisational case studies that do not meet these standards, (b) such studies could be reported in a manner that meets the standards without impacting on their underlying methodology, and (c) exemplar organisational case studies identified by HS&DR as being of high quality are generally consistent with these standards, whereas the variation in standards is much greater among the example organisational case studies that we reviewed (see section 5).
+As there was high consensus among experts that the 13 items included in the reporting standards should be reported for all organisational case studies, these items tend towards the generic rather than the specific.
+In fact, rather than being exclusive to organisational case studies, several of the items reflect good practice for the reporting of research more generally, and are similar to items on reporting standards for other research designs.12-21 This raised a concern that the reporting standards may be so generic as to be of little value for the intended aim of improving the consistency and rigour of reporting of organisational case studies suggested that (a) there are published organisational case studies that do not meet these standards, (b) such studies could be reported in a manner that meets the standards without impacting on their underlying methodology and (c) exemplar organisational case studies identified by HSDR as being of high quality are generally consistent with these standards, whereas the variation in standards is much greater among the example organisational case studies that we reviewed (see Chapter 5).
 Consequently, we believe that even this short list of relatively generic reporting items does have the potential to improve the standard of reporting among organisational case studies conducted in the NHS.

-Several experts expressed concerns about the risk of using a 'checklist', particularly if this were used in an attempt to 'standardise' organisational case study research methods.
+Several experts expressed concerns about the risk of using a checklist, particularly if this were used in an attempt to standardise organisational case study research methods.
 Given the generic nature of many of the items included in the reporting standards, we believe that the risk of it being used to constrain research methodology is minimal.
 In addition, the final reporting standards are structured in such a way as to emphasise their primary intention as a means of supporting authors to report their research proposals and manuscripts, rather than as a tool for standardisation of methods.
-Consequently, for each item, the reporting standards provide the research author with the opportunity to acknowledge where the item has been met, or to explain why the item has (legitimately) not been met.
-In either case, the authors will have met the requirements of the reporting standards by providing the end-user with important information about the design and purpose of the study.
-The standards are not prescriptive: authors are allowed to exercise judgment about how much information they choose to provide.
-As seen in section 5, these reporting standards can be met in even relatively brief publications.
+Consequently, for each item, the reporting standards provide the research author with the opportunity to acknowledge where the item has been reported, or to explain why the item has (legitimately) not been reported.
+In either case, the authors will have met the requirements of the reporting standards by providing the end user with important information about the design and purpose of the study.
+The standards are not prescriptive: authors are allowed to exercise judgement about how much information they choose to provide.
+As seen in Chapter 5, these reporting standards can be met in even relatively brief publications.

-Several reporting items included in the Delphi consensus process were considered "essential" by a majority of respondents but, failing to meet the pre-defined consensus threshold, they have not been included in the standards presented here.
-However, there may be an opportunity to expand and/or refine the current reporting standards further, possibly after it has been applied by authors of newly-conducted organisational case studies.
+Several reporting items included in the Delphi consensus process were considered 'essential' by a majority of respondents but, failing to meet the pre-defined consensus threshold, they have not been included in the standards presented here.
+However, there may be an opportunity to expand and/or refine the current reporting standards further, possibly after it has been applied by authors of newly conducted organisational case studies.

-6.1 Strengths of this project
+Strengths of this project